 Why investors in India may not prefer to invest in REITs?

-- COVID- 19 Pandemic: Companies resorted to the work from home (WFH) model since March 2020 as the government imposed a strict lockdown due to pandemic caused by coronavirus.
+- COVID- 19 Pandemic: Companies resorted to the work from home (WFH) model since March 2020 as the government imposed a strict lockdown due to pandemic caused by the coronavirus.
 Since then, the companies have saved a lot on rental payments, electricity bills and hence, many firms from the IT sector have requested the Information and Technology (IT) Ministry to grant them the use of this model permanently.

-6-Months Performance of Embassy Office Parks REIT
+Performance of Embassy Office Parks REIT since its IPO

 - Limited growth: Unlike equities, where there are no regulations of payout of dividends from the income a company generates, REITs are required to pay at least 90% of their income as dividends, as discussed above.
 As a result of this, there may not be much room left for REITs to grow through the reinvestment income which would eventually affect the share price of REITs